-The American Soldier, help us understand why it is so difficult for our veterans to come home after experiencing combat, and honors the incredible sacrifices made by our veterans and their families.
+The American Soldier is a solo show based on letters written by veterans and their families from the American Revolution through current day Iraq and Afghanistan wars.
+It help us understand why it is so difficult for our veterans to come home after experiencing combat, and honors the incredible sacrifices made by our veterans and their families.

 Nominated for Amnesty International Award for Theatre Excellence

 “...he gives each voice a sensitive, moving presence…He is utterly unbelievable.”

 – British Theatre Guide

 "...go see The American Soldier this inauguration weekend."